10,000 Days (Tool album): Reception

 10,000 Days received generally favorable reviews, albeit with less enthusiasm than previous Tool albums.
 Most critics praised the album as another example of Tool's musicianship.
 Critics who gave 10,000 Days a relatively low score questioned the merits of its ambient interludes, which Tool have also used on their previous releases.

-Nevertheless, the album won a 2006 Metal Storm Award for Best Alternative Metal Album.
-In addition, the song "Vicarious" was nominated for the Grammy Award for Best Hard Rock Performance.
-Rolling Stone magazine named it the 38th Best Album of 2006.
-The album also received a Grammy Award in 2006 for Best Recording Package.
+However, the album received a Grammy Award in 2006 for Best Recording Package.
+That same year, the song "Vicarious" was nominated for the Grammy Award for Best Hard Rock Performance.
 In 2008, 10,000 Days garnered another Grammy nomination when "The Pot" was nominated for Best Hard Rock Performance.

 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album received an average score of 68, which indicates "generally favorable reviews", based on 19 reviews.
 Rob Theakston of AllMusic wrote: "It's not only a step forward for the band, but a re-embracing of the epic-length rock songs found at the roots of early heavy metal."
 Nick Cowen of Drowned in Sound praised the album, describing it as "probably the most engagingly brilliant heavy metal album that'll be released on a major label all year."
 Alternative Press magazine wrote: "As with everything in Tool's oeuvre, 10,000 Days packs enough beauty, heartache and triumph that it will be dissected, studied and envied by younger bands for years to come."
 Evan Serpick of Rolling Stone stated that on the album, the band "maintains a level of craftsmanship and virtuosity unparalleled in metal."

 Nevertheless, Adrien Begrand of PopMatters stated: "Stupendously packaged, the music robustly mixed and often achieving new levels of bleak beauty, 10,000 Days is too strong a work to call a disappointment, but the constant need to fill out a CD to 75-80 minutes is threatening to become the band's undoing."
 Jess Harvell of Pitchfork Media was critical in his assessment of the album: "Rather than delving further into experimentation or exploring their strengths, Tool have made an...A Perfect Circle record."
 Ayo Jegede of Stylus Magazine panned the album, criticizing the band in the terms of "being progressive": "I'm not sure, but I think "progressive" is about growth and change.
 I think it's about not being trapped in your own little universe where everything you say matters."

+Rolling Stone magazine ranked the album as the 38th Best Album of 2006.

+The album won a 2006 Metal Storm Award for Best Alternative Metal Album.